-Information updated on 13th September 2021
+Information rerviewed and updated on the 13th january 2022

 Show/hide contentOpenClose All

 At all times UCD is adhering to the current advice from the HSE in respect of how positive cases and close contacts amongst the University population should be managed.
-The University is in regular contact with the HSE with respect to these issues.
-HSE advice changes on a regular basis so you should consult https://www2.hse.ie/

-If you begin to exhibit symptoms of coronavirus, when on campus you should call the UCD 24hr Emergency Line on extension 7999 / 01 716 7999 and report your symptoms.
+If you begin to exhibit symptoms of Covid 19 when on campus you should call the UCD 24hr Emergency Line on extension 7999 / 01 716 7999 and report your symptoms.
 A member of the Campus Services staff will advise you on the next steps and if required will meet with you and assist you further.
 If needed you will be taken to an isolation room until appropriate arrangements to ensure your safety have been made.

 Further information for students can be found at https://www.ucd.ie/covid-19/